 Text-based programming languages

-Text-based programming languages are designed for more advanced projects and offer more flexibility than visual languages.
-These languages use written code rather than visual blocks, making them more challenging but also more powerful.
+These are designed for kids aged 10 and up.
+They offer more advanced projects and offer more flexibility than visual languages.
+The tools use written code rather than visual blocks, making programming more challenging and powerful.

-Here are some of the most popular text-based programming languages for kids:
+Here are the best programming languages to learn for kids:

 Python: a versatile and widely used programming language

-Python is a popular programming language used in various fields, including artificial intelligence, web development, and data science.
-Despite its advanced capabilities, Python is an excellent language for beginners, as it is easy to read and learn.
-Python’s simplicity and versatility make it an excellent choice for children who want to learn a text-based programming language.
+Python is used in various fields, including artificial intelligence, web development, and data science.
+Despite its advanced capabilities, the language is an excellent choice for beginners, as it is easy to read and learn.
+Python’s simplicity and versatility make it an excellent choice for children who want to master a text-based programming language.

 Why is Python great: